FolaJ-Akin/myguessingProject/README.md

 guessing game project made with python

 The Lastest version of my Guessing Game will be called 'improv guessing game'.
 Previous versions include 'hilo' and 'guessinggameplus'.
+To find relevant files open the folder 'Learning Python'.